The Life Sciences Law Review: Mexico

 Processes involving these substances and those considered as raw materials for manufacturing illegal drugs are subject to specific controls, set forth in the Federal Law for the Control of Chemical Raw Materials, Essential Chemical Products and Machinery for Tablet and Pill Manufacturing and its regulations.
 This also provides specific regulations regarding production, sale, acquisition, importation, exportation, transportation, warehousing and distribution of certain chemical products, and apparatus for the manufacture of tablets and pills, specific permits and control and reporting requirements.

 The Mexican health authorities may verify at any time the due compliance of applicable provisions of process involving these goods and services.
 COFEPRIS is generally in charge of these verification procedures, which must meet requirements in the Health Law and the Federal Law on Administrative Proceedings.
 These procedures must always be served in writing and the scope and purpose of the verification must be established clearly.
-Once such procedure notice is served, the authorities may initiate the review and verification of documents, premises and processes.
+Once this procedure notice is served, the authorities may initiate the review and verification of documents, premises and processes.

 The verification procedures in health matters must meet the general guidelines and requirements for these types of matters included in the Constitution, Health Law and Federal Law on Administrative Proceedings.

 All reviews and actions carried out by health authorities in these processes must be included in minutes and finalised with a written resolution in which the findings or potential infractions committed are set out.
-The determination of the commission of an infraction must always set out the factual background and legal basis upon which it is considered as such, and may be challenged through the applicable legal remedies.
+The determination of the commission of an infraction must always set out the factual background and legal basis upon which it is considered as such and may be challenged through the applicable legal remedies.

 Pricing and reimbursement